[sc name=”6789″][/sc]

 • Higher stock returns attract more investors because they view them as more attractive.

-• Financial Planning enables companies to find proper debt to equity financing ratios.
+• Financial Planning enables companies to find proper debt-to-equity financing ratios.

 • Valuation – Used in discounted cash flow (DCF) analysis.